-AUDIT COMMITTEE

-Anita Britt (Chair) John Furman Bob Scott Denis Suggs

-\ All members meet the independence requirements of Nasdaq and Rule 10A-3 of the Exchange Act.
+AUDIT COMMITTEE Members: Anita Britt (Chair) John Furman Bob Scott Denis Suggs Meetings in Fiscal 2022: 4 Member Independence: 4 of 4 All members meet the independence requirements of Nasdaq and Rule 10A-3 of the Exchange Act.
 The Board has determined that each member is an "audit committee financial expert" within the meaning of SEC regulations.

-- Overseeing our financial and reporting processes and the audits of our financial statements. - Providing assistance to the Board with respect to its oversight of: - the integrity of our financial statements - our compliance with legal and regulatory requirements - the independent auditor's qualifications and independence - the performance of our internal audit function, if any, and independent auditor - our policies and practices related to information security, including cyber security, protection of personally identifiable information, and training of employees around such items - Preparing the report that SEC rules require be included in our annual proxy statement.

-- Appointing, retaining, compensating, evaluating, and terminating any accounting firm engaged to prepare or issue an audit report or performing other audit, review, or attest services, and overseeing the work of such firm. - Overseeing our accounting and financial reporting process and audits of our financial statements.

-COMPENSATION COMMITTEE

-Barry Monheit (Chair) Anita Britt Fred Diaz John Furman

-\ All members meet the independence requirements of Nasdaq and qualify as "non-employee directors" under Rule 16b-3(b)(3)(i) of the Exchange Act.

-- Determining, or recommending to the Board for determination, the compensation of our CEO and other executive officers. - Discharging the Board's responsibilities relating to our compensation programs and compensation of our executives. - Producing an annual compensation committee report on executive compensation for inclusion in our annual proxy statement.

-- Setting compensation for executive officers and directors. - Monitoring incentive- and equity-based compensation plans. - Appointing, compensating, and overseeing the work of any compensation consultant, legal counsel, and other retained advisor.
+Principal Responsibilities: Appointing, retaining, compensating, evaluating, and terminating any accounting firm engaged to prepare or issue an audit report or performing other audit, review, or attest services, and overseeing the work of such firm.
+Overseeing our accounting and financial reporting process and audits of our financial COMPENSATION COMMITTEE Members: Barry Monheit (Chair) Anita Britt Fred Diaz John Furman Meetings in Fiscal 2022: 8 Member Independence: 4 of 4 All members meet the independence requirements of Nasdaq and qualify as "non-employee directors" under Rule 16b-3(b)(3)(i) of the Exchange Act. statements.
+Purpose: Determining, or recommending to the Board for determination, the compensation of our CEO and other executive officers.
+Discharging the Board's responsibilities relating to our compensation programs and compensation of our executives.
+Producing an annual compensation committee report on executive compensation for inclusion in our annual proxy statement.
+Principal Responsibilities: Setting compensation for executive officers and directors.
+Monitoring incentive- and equity-based compensation plans.
+Appointing, compensating, and overseeing the work of any compensation consultant, legal counsel, and other retained advisor.

-NCG COMMITTEE

-John Furman (Chair) Barry Monheit Bob Scott Denis Suggs

-\ All members meet the independence requirements of Nasdaq.

-- Selecting, or recommending to the Board for selection, the individuals to stand for election as directors at each election of directors. - Overseeing the selection and composition of Board committees and, as applicable, overseeing management continuity planning processes.

-- Developing and recommending to the Board corporate governance principles applicable to us. - Overseeing the evaluation of the Board and management.

-ESG COMMITTEE

-Michael Golden (Chair) Anita Britt Fred Diaz

-Assisting the Board and its committees in fulfilling the oversight responsibilities of the Board with various environmental, social, health, safety, and governance policies and operational control matters relevant to us.

-- Reviewing the status and effectiveness of our ESG performance, metrics, and goals. - Reviewing emerging risks and opportunities associated with ESG - Assessing whether to adopt ESG goals, metrics, and targets, and adopting such goals, metrics, and targets, if deemed appropriate.
+NCG COMMITTEE Members: John Furman (Chair) Barry Monheit Bob Scott Denis Suggs Purpose: Selecting, or recommending to the Board for selection, the individuals to stand for election as directors at each election of directors.
+Overseeing the selection and composition of Board committees and, as applicable, overseeing management continuity planning processes.
+Meetings in Fiscal 2022: 7 Member Independence: 4 of 4 Principal Responsibilities: Developing and recommending to the Board corporate governance principles applicable to us.
+All members meet the independence requirements of Nasdaq.
+Overseeing the evaluation of the Board and management.
+ESG COMMITTEE Members: Michael Golden (Chair) Anita Britt Fred Diaz Meetings in Fiscal 2022: 3 Member Independence: 3 of 3 Purpose: Assisting the Board and its committees in fulfilling the oversight responsibilities of the Board with various environmental, social, health, safety, and governance policies and operational control matters relevant to us.
+Principal Responsibilities: Reviewing the status and effectiveness of our ESG performance, metrics, and goals.
+Reviewing emerging risks and opportunities associated with ESG.
+Assessing whether to adopt ESG goals, metrics, and targets, and adopting such goals, metrics, and targets, if deemed appropriate.